homekube/homekube/docs/whoami.md

 kubectl scale --replicas=5 deployment.apps/whoami -n whoami
 ```

-While executing the `scale` command you see the changes watching console one by one:
+While executing the `kubectl scale` command you see the changes in the montoring terminal one by one:
 ```text
 NAME                DESIRED   CURRENT   READY   AGE whoami-7b6ff5b56d   1         1         1       20h